rpatelCERN/NeuroFlowTakeHome/README.md

 * GAD-7 Severity score ranges: This is a definition based on [Reference Papers](https://www.ncbi.nlm.nih.gov/pmc/articles/PMC7306644/) and give the ranges for histogram bins (roughly a bin size of 5)

-Dependent variable or measures
+**Dependent variable or measures**

 * GAD-7 score can be used to compute various quantities for each patient or over all patients

-	* The maximum can tell you if a patient was ever moderate or severe in their anxiety score.
+	* The maximum for each patient indicates if they ever had a moderate or severe anxiety score.
 For these patients, you can track how this score changes in new evaluations

 	* The average (or mean) score is also useful in identifying patients who may have ranked high in anxiety scores (near a value of 10), and their score could increase or decrease in the next evaluation period.
 The average score for all patients is useful in seeing if they go down on average over the evaluation periods, and how low is the average toward later evaluation dates.

-	* The mode is useful per patient to see the "stickiness" of a patient in a given GAD-score range (e.g. Does the patient have many evaluations in which they score moderate or severe?
+	* The mode, the most frequent score, is useful per patient to see the "stickiness" of a patient in a given GAD-score range (e.g. Does the patient have many evaluations in which they score moderate or severe?
 Does this mean a new intervention is necessary?)

 	* The standard deviation of scores for each patient is interesting because it gives an idea of the range of GAD-7 scores over evaluations.
 These patients are interesting to highlight to find trends across evaluation periods (Do the scores peak at the beginning and then get small or in the middle period of evaluation?
 Do they oscillate between high and low? ).

-Assumptions:
+**Assumptions**:
-* Assume on average you should count the evaluations per month (instead of weeks).
+* Assume on average you should count the evaluations per month (instead of weeks), since on average most patients are evaluated once or twice a month.

 * Assume the treatment plan changes according to patient GAD-7 score severity.
 I used [this reference](https://www.efficacy.org.uk/therapy/phq-9-and-gad-7/)

 * Another assumption is that in an ideal dataset, where the company performance is optimal.
 The data would show not just the average GAD-7 score across all patients decreasing over time, but also the standard deviation is also decreasing.
-If the same template is assigned for a given GAD-7 score, then the same time range of evaluations patients going through the same pathways should have similar severity labels.
+  * If the same template is assigned for a given GAD-7 score, then the same time range of evaluations patients going through the same pathways should have similar severity labels.

   * Thus, over say a 6-month evaluation period, each patient gets the right treatment plan and completes exercises that allow them to reach the same anxiety score range as anyone else assisted by NeuroFlow.

-## Part1: Business and Therapy Impact
+## Part 1: Business and Therapy Impact
 "The clinical purpose of these assessments is to help support clinicians in making a diagnosis, to quantify anxiety symptoms, and to monitor changes over time to see if therapy is making a difference.
 The provider can see this data too, building the basis of a conversation they can